rosalindfranklininstitute/rsecon25-intro-to-kubernetes/slides.md

 # Lesson 4: Helm
 ### Deploying Mocktail
-Having added the Mocktail helm repository, the application can be deployed to our minikube cluster with
+Having added the Mocktail helm repository, the application can be deployed to our Minikube cluster with
 ```
 helm install mocktail hhaluk/mocktail -n mocktail --create-namespace
 ```